jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/45aa450d-6057-4f87-a8b9-491193954b69)

-# Require Step-up if Sending Ethereum Address
+# Require step up if Sending Ethereum Address

-__Note__ Step-up in Session Policy is in preview
+__Note__ step up in Session Policy is in preview

 Force the user into an [authentication context](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-cloud-apps#authentication-context) if they send a [ethereum address](blockchain.com), in this case the context is Sign-in Frequency of everytime with passwordless authentication.
 Leverage with a custom authentication strengths for bonus points.
 Don't forget to exclude breakglass from Conditional Access when tagging the authentication context.